 - Can you invest in them by offering them a leadership opportunity?

 - Would they benefit from a more challenging role or project?

-If an employee is bored or their work is not challenging enough, this can lead to a lack of motivation and impact their work life.
+When an employee’s work is not engaging or challenging, it can lead to a lack of motivation and negatively affect their performance.

-Although intrinsic motivations can generally inspire employees to become more engaged in their work, they often show up for their job primarily for extrinsic motivations.
+Even though intrinsic motivations can encourage employees to become more involved in their work, many individuals primarily show up to work for extrinsic motivations.

-- Did the employee recently receive a pay reduction?
+- Did the employee recently get a pay reduction?